-Stefan Pulver (02 July 2017): hey Andreas, just occurred to me----how would you feel about me sharing this link with the whole CSHL course and asking the students for feedback?
+PI at the University of St Andrews (02 July 2017): how would you feel about me sharing this link with the whole CSHL course and asking the students for feedback?
 Would be a chance for you to get feedback from a lot of people and would raise profile of you and Sanjay and manchester fly facility at same time.
 Would also be a nice opportunity for our students to act as peer reviewers. sound ok?
-S